Location: Ruane Center for the Humanities 147

 As the home of the arts and sciences programs, the School of Arts & Sciences is central to the Providence College mission and identity as a liberal arts institution.
 Programs of study offered through the School of Arts & Sciences support the College’s mission of fostering academic excellence through the humanities, fine arts, social sciences, and natural sciences, while cultivating intellectual, spiritual, ethical, and aesthetic values within the context of the Judaeo-Christian heritage.
 This is accomplished not only through the major and minor programs of study offered, but also through the College’s undergraduate core curriculum; the majority of the Providence College core curriculum is offered by programs and departments housed in the School of Arts & Sciences.
 Therefore, the School has a significant impact on every Providence College undergraduate student, regardless of major.

-The School of Arts & Sciences includes 18 academic departments and 9 academic programs that offer undergraduate majors, minors and/or certificates.
-Graduate degree programs are also available.
+The School of Arts & Sciences includes 17 academic departments and 10 academic programs that offer undergraduate majors, minors and/or certificates.
+Graduate degree programs also are available.
 At present, the School of Arts & Sciences has no special academic policies for students enrolled in its degree programs.

 Programs of Study